PabloGomezGruss/calc3/README.md

 # calc2
-Simple 2 number web calculator for git demos
+Simple 2 number web calculator for git
 If you have forked this repository as part of the labs in the Professional Git book, please consider writing a review of the book on Amazon!

-Thanks!!
+Thanks!! hola